 Most wingsurfers want one wing for everything!
 All-rounders should therefore work in a wide range of different conditions - for relaxed freeriding on flat water, for first tricks and jumps and also for surfing swell or small surf waves.
 Different factors are important for each area of use, which we will briefly explain below:

 Wings should fly as neutrally as possible behind the wave - this is also known as "drifting" or "flagging".
-Wings with a slightly wider wingspan and a pronounced "V" usually have an advantage here, as they position themselves stably in the wind current and do not oscillate back and forth uncontrollably.
+Wings with a slightly wider wingspan usually have an advantage here, as they position themselves stably in the wind current and do not swing back and forth uncontrollably.

 Freestyle is developing extremely dynamically, with new tricks and jumps being created almost daily.
-For a wing to work well for freestyling, light weight, compact dimensions and the most direct possible connection to the wing are crucial.
-Wings with an extremely wide span, high dead weight or very soft, indirect grips are less suitable in this respect.
+For a wing to work well for freestyling, light weight, compact dimensions and a direct connection to the wing are crucial.
+Wings with an extremely large span, high dead weight or indirect handles are less suitable in this respect.

 We have filtered out the best all-rounders for you from all the wings we have tested.
 These wings may not be absolute top class in each of the three areas of "freeride", "wave" and "freestyle", but all in all they offer the widest range.
 So if you want to cruise in flat water, practise your first jumps and tricks and occasionally ride steep swell waves or beautiful lines, you can easily do this at a high level with the following all-round wings.